foundation/foundation-sites/CONTRIBUTING.md

 When you submit a pull request, @mention a few people you’d like to help you review it.
 Once those people have signed off on it, the pull request can be merged!
 Core Team members will handle the merge itself.

+## Coding Standards

+If you aren't sure how a feature should be implemented, we recommend checking out our [standards document](https://github.com/zurb/foundation-standards), which outlines every aspect of writing framework features, from Sass to JavaScript.

 ## Becoming a Yetinaut

 Want to join our crack team of Yetinauts?
 The Core Team is inviting active community members to become Yetinauts  on a case-by-case basis.
 If you want to become a contributor, engage the community on the Foundation Forum, help us close issues on GitHub, and review pull requests from other contributors.